 Donkey Work (artist Mario Capaldi) – text story

 Tansy of Jubilee Street (artist Peter Wilkes)

-Tuesday’s Child is Full of Grace… – complete story (artist Jim Baikie)
+Tuesday’s Child is Full of Grace… (artist Jim Baikie)

-- Daddy’s Darling (artist Philip Townsend, writer Alison Christie)
+The Bow Street Runner (artist Phil Townsend, writer Alison Christie)